Large scale behaviour of 3D continuous phase coexistence models: Introduction

+The intuitive explanation why this is so is that $\scal{V}$ is really only a $0$-th order approximation to the ``real'' effective potential felt by the system at large scales.
+Since pitchfork bifurcations are structurally unstable, one would indeed expect higher-order corrections to $\scal{V}$ to turn this into a saddle-node bifurcation for generic non-symmetric potentials.

+The following picture illustrates our results, with the light shaded curve representing the symmetric case and the black curve representing the generic case when $\scal{V}$ undergoes a pitchfork bifurcation.
+Here, the field $\Phi$ is represented on the horizontal axis and the bifurcation parameter $\theta$ on the vertical axis (with positive direction pointing downwards).

+The reason why, in the symmetric case, we see the bifurcation at $\theta \approx - \epsilon |\log \epsilon|$ rather than $\theta \approx \eps$ is due to the additional mass renormalisation appearing in $\Phi^4_3$.
+In the generic case where $\scal{V}$ is asymmetric (and the quantity $A$ defined in \eqref{eq:a} is non-zero), we can see that the asymmetry separates one local minimum from two other critical points, and creates a saddle-node bifurcation.
+It turns out that this bifurcation then occurs at $\theta = c^{*} \epsilon^{\frac{2}{3}} + \oO(\epsilon^{\frac{8}{9}})$ for an explicitly given constant $c^*$.
+All these results will be formulated precisely in Section~\ref{sec:limits} below.

 \begin{rmk} The coefficient of the Wick term $\Wick{u^2}$ in the critical $\Phi^3_3$ case is proportional to $A^\frac{1}{3}$.
 If $A = 0$, then the process becomes a free field, and one can then further enlarge the scale to $1$, and adjust $\theta$ and $h$ to get $\Phi^4_3$.
 Also, the coefficient of the term $\Phi^{p-1}$ in the limiting equation depends on various coefficients of $\scal{V_{0}}$, but we can rescale them while leaving invariant the white noise such that they all become $1$. \end{rmk}

-\begin{rmk} In the asymmetric case ($A \neq 0$), one can actually expand $\theta$ to the second order such that in the branch containing the saddle point, the scale increases continuously from $0$ up to $\frac{8}{9}$ with respect to $\theta$ (see Remark \ref{rm:chart}).
+\begin{rmk} In the non-symmetric case ($A \neq 0$), one can actually expand $\theta$ to the second order such that in the branch containing the saddle point, the scale increases continuously from $0$ up to $\frac{8}{9}$ with respect to $\theta$ (see Remark~\ref{rm:chart}).
 Similar results also hold in the symmetric case, but this is not important here, so we omit the details. \end{rmk}